mjt320/HIFI/README.md

 # HIFI
 T1 mapping
-Current version (in progress)

-Code to generate T1 maps using the DESPOT1-HIFI method.
+Code to generate T1 maps using the DESPOT1-HIFI or variable flip angle methods.

+Tested successfully on Siemens VB17 and VE11C data, and on GE HDx15.

+Please contact the author via email on GitHub page for advice, new functionality etc.

+Dependencies:
-pipeline_R1_convert requires dcm2niix
+dcm2niix

-pipeline_R1_reg requires FSL flirt
+FSL
+SPM